inspi-writer001/satoshi_arena/README.md

 This is an on-chain PvP strategy game where players battle in turn-based duels with
 @ZeusNetworkHQ zBTC pools✨

+## Setting yourself up for success 😄

+it is assumed the dev already has the necessary `anchor` and `solana cli` tools installed

+- cd to `/anchor` and you can find the necessary config in `Anchor.toml` like `cluster = "devnet"` and the programId in `satoshi_arena = "6KciRUF5bK2uuhLY587Fzn1Z3bUYjjCFSVWo7negrVA9"`
+- run `anchor build`
+- run `anchor deploy`
+- for the following test-required files `/anchor/tests/creator_wallet.json`, `/anchor/tests/game_store-keypair.json`, `/anchor/tests/player_wallet.json`, and `/anchor/tests/wallet.json` do `solana-keygen new -o /test/$(filename) --force` where file name is `creator_wallet.json`, `game_store-keypair.json`, etc respectively. 🚨 the `--force` flag is used o override any existing file with that exact same name

 ## Understanding the tests

 in the root folder, cd to `/anchor` and locate the `/tests` directory where you'll find the `basic.spec.ts` test file